-As a recent UC Davis graduate, Sarah holds Bachelor’s degrees in Sociology, Spanish, and Chicanx Studies.
-During her undergraduate studies, she worked for the Davis Bridge Program, a program within the Davis Joint Unified School District, as an academic tutor that is aimed for Latinx, immigrant, and/or low-income students who perform below grade level.
-She directly assisted predominantly Latinx and immigrant students to overcome difficulties in their academic endeavors by leading group activities, providing homework/classwork help, and being their mentor.
-Stemming from a low-income community with high crime rates, alcohol/drug abuse, and gang-related activity herself, she wants to extend accessibility into programs that assist underserved and under-resourced communities that would help bridge her community’s needs.
+Raised in Richmond and a graduate of the West Contra Costa Unified School District, Sarah joined the Ed Fund as the College Access Coordinator through the AmeriCorps VISTA program in 2020.
+Sarah graduated from UC Davis with Bachelor’s degrees in Sociology, Spanish, and Chicanx studies.
+Through her undergraduate career, she worked for the Davis Joint Unified School District as an academic tutor for the Davis Bridge program aimed towards Latinx, immigrant, and/or low-income students who perform below grade level – assisting students overcome difficulties in their academic endeavors.
+Being a first-generation college student stemming from a community with high crime rates, alcohol/drug abuse, and gang-related activity herself, she wants to extend accessibility into programs that help underserved and under-resourced communities that would help bridge her community’s needs.
+As a VISTA, she oversaw all of the Ed Fund’s programs and two COVID rapid response funds, serving over 700 families.
+In 2021, Sarah is joining the Ed Fund as the team’s Program Manager.

 Board of Directors

 Karl Debro has taught at every level from middle school to graduate school.
 Dr. Debro has led professional development on institutional racism, student success, culturally responsive pedagogy, and equity for high schools and colleges.
 A recipient of the Jefferson Award for public service, Debro has been honored for his work to bring safety and respect to LGBTQ students by PFLAG and the United States Congress.
 Dr. Debro currently works as an education consultant.
 He holds a Bachelor’s in Philosophy from UC Berkeley and a Doctorate in Education from Mills College.
 He lives in Oakland.